mazzasaverio/dagster-uv-docker-aws/README.md

 ### Prerequisites

 1. Python 3.12+ installed.
-2. PostgreSQL installed locally or an AWS RDS instance configured.
 3. AWS CLI configured (if using S3 or RDS).
 4. Docker installed (optional for containerized deployments).